AdobeDocs/journey-optimizer.pt-BR/help/using/offers/export-catalog/export-decisions.md

 >
 >Saiba como acessar os conjuntos de dados exportados para cada objeto da Biblioteca de ofertas em [esta seção](../export-catalog/access-dataset.md).

-Esta é a lista de todos os campos que podem ser usados no **[!UICONTROL Repositório de objetos de decisão - decisões]** conjunto de dados (anteriormente conhecido como Repositório de objetos de decisão - Atividades).
+Esta é a lista de todos os campos que podem ser usados no **[!UICONTROL Decision Object Repository - Decisions]** conjunto de dados (anteriormente conhecido como Repositório de objetos de decisão - Atividades).

 <!--A decision (formerly known as offer decision) is used to control the decisioning process.
 It specifies the filter applied to the total inventory to narrow down offers by topic/category, the placement to narrow down the inventory to those offers that technically fit into the reserved space for the offer and specifies a fallback option should the combined constraints disqualify all available personalization offers.-->